The 20 Best Drug Induced Dyskinesia Doctors Near Me in Georgia, US

 Offers Telehealth

 Laura Scorr is a Neurologist in Atlanta, Georgia.
 Dr. Scorr has been practicing medicine for over 16 years and is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, Torticollis, and Deep Brain Stimulation.
+Her top areas of expertise are Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, Deep Brain Stimulation, and Hormone Replacement Therapy (HRT).

 Learn about our expert tiers